Rural Migrant Health

 The frequent relocation involved in migrant work creates challenges to the continuity of care that is necessary to treat diseases that require careful monitoring such as diabetes, cancer, and HIV.
 The constant relocation, coupled with the general inaccessibility of healthcare, also inhibits farmworkers from seeking basic preventive care and standard annual check-ups, putting migrant workers at higher risk for other preventable conditions.

-Are there healthcare facilities specifically developed for the migratory and seasonal agricultural worker population?
+Are there healthcare facilities specifically focused on caring for migratory and seasonal agricultural worker populations?

 In 1962, the Migrant Health Act was signed by President John F. Kennedy authorizing the delivery of primary and supplemental healthcare services to migrant farmworkers, resulting in the Migrant Health Center program.
 Migrant Health Centers receive funding under Section 330(g) of the Public Health Service Act and provide culturally competent and comprehensive primary and preventive healthcare to migratory and seasonal farmworkers and their families.
 The program also emphasizes the occupational health and safety of this population.

-In 2012, Migrant Health Centers served over 900,000 migrant farmworkers and their families.
-Currently, there are 165 Migrant Health Centers across the U.S., and it is estimated that they serve one-third of the migrant and seasonal farmworkers in the U.S. For more information about Migrant Health Centers, see the Federally Qualified Health Centers (FQHCs) topic guide.
+In 2016, health centers served 957,529 migrant and seasonal farmworkers and their families — of those, 860,411, or approximately 90%, were served by Migrant Health Centers, according to the Health Resources and Services Administration (HRSA).
+As of 2016, there were 174 Migrant Health Centers across the U.S., and it is estimated that they served about one-third of the migrant and seasonal farmworkers in the U.S. For more information about Migrant Health Centers, see the Federally Qualified Health Centers (FQHCs) topic guide.

 The National Advisory Council on Migrant Health consults with and prepares recommendations to the Secretary of Health and Human Services and the Health Resources and Services Administration (HRSA) Administrator on health issues affecting migratory and seasonal agricultural workers.